-Coronavirus: PM set to make a statement to the nation
+Coronavirus: Prime Minister Jacinda Ardern set to make a statement to the nation

 And the New Zealand Superfund revealed it has lost almost $9 billion since the start of the year and supermarkets place temporary limits on some items in store amid "unprecedented demand".

-Despite this, leaders in both Auckland and Wellington have moved to temporarily close public places to prevent the virus' spread.
+Leaders in both Auckland and Wellington have moved to temporarily close public places to prevent the virus' spread.

 Auckland's art galleries, pools, recreational centres and libraries would all be closed for at least two weeks in response to Covid-19, Mayor Phil Goff confirmed yesterday morning.